Skip to Main Content

 Faculty Profile – Master of Education (MEd)

-Currently pursuing a PhD in Education from Murdoch University (Australia), Faiza holds a Master of Education degree from Murdoch University (Dubai), a UG Dip in English from the University of London (UK), and an ICELT qualification from Cambridge (UK).
-She also has Senior Fellowship and AFHEA from Advance HE.
+She is currently completing her PhD in Education at Murdoch University (Australia).
+She holds a Master of Education from Murdoch University (Dubai), a Diploma in English from the University of London (UK), and the ICELT qualification from Cambridge (UK).
+In addition to her PFHEA from Advance HE, she also holds SFHEA and AFHEA levels.

 Back to Top